What age group does my child belong to?

-Grassroots Stream players will be given a game jersey to wear for the session.
+Grassroots Center players will be given a game jersey to wear for the session.
 A $25 deposit will be collected when they are handed out (cash or post-dated cheque).
-Competitive and Excellence Stream players will be given two game jerseys to wear for games by the Team Manager: one dark jersey and one light jersey.
-A $50 deposit will be collected when the game jerseys are handed out (post-dated cheque).
+Under 11 and up players will be given two game jerseys to wear for games by their Team Manager: one dark jersey and one light jersey.
+A $100 deposit will be collected when the game jerseys are handed out (post-dated cheque).
 The deposit is returned or destroyed (cheques) at the end of the session/season once the game jersey is returned.
 The jersey deposit covers the cost of replacing any unreturned or damaged game jerseys.
 Players are also required to wear black shorts (same shorts as the practice shorts) and black socks (same socks as the practice socks) for Under 7 and up players.
 Under 11 and up players are required to also have green game socks (to go with their green game jersey) and Skill Center/Emerging Talent Center players are also required to have green game shorts.

 What fundraising opportunities are available and what can the proceeds be used toward?

 Players can earn fundraising credits for their family fundraising accounts by participating in various fundraising activities offered by the Club.
-Some of the current fundraising opportunities include: extra club Raffle Fundraiser ticket sales, concession at Mosaic Stadium, selling Prairie Berry items, Trip of the Month ticket sales, magazine delivery, etc.
+Some of the current fundraising opportunities include: extra club Raffle Fundraiser ticket sales, concession at Mosaic Stadium, Trip of the Month ticket sales, magazine delivery, etc.

-Fundraising credits can be used towards future registrations (including camps) and team fees.
+Fundraising credits can be used towards future registrations (including camps).
 These fundraising activities are optional and sign up opportunities are emailed to membership as they are available.
 These credits cannot be paid out directly.
 To request fundraising credits to be used, please complete the Fundraising Usage Request Form.

 What is the volunteer commitment?

 We rely on volunteers to run activities like our game days, tournaments and other QC events.
-There is a 4-hour volunteer requirement per season/phase per player in the Competitive Stream (two distinct seasons) and Excellence Stream (two distinct phases) programs.
-There is no volunteer requirement for Grassroots Stream players.
+There is a 4-hour volunteer requirement per season/phase per player in the Development Center (two distinct seasons) and Skill Center/Emerging Talent Center (two distinct phases) programs.
+There is no volunteer requirement for Grassroots Center players.

 What are included in the Team Fees?

-In addition to registration fees, athletes in the Competitive and Excellence Stream are required to pay fees to their team manager at the beginning of each season (Competitive) or phase (Excellence).
+In addition to registration fees, athletes in the Development Center, Skill Center/Emerging Talent Center programs are required to pay fees to their team manager at the beginning of each season or phase.
 Team fees cover the player's portion of the team's registration fees for any tournament they attend and the coaches' expenses for out of town tournaments (gas, meal per diem and hotel).
 The team manager will collect a predetermined fee to cover the anticipated team costs for the season (this estimated amount is included on the program information sheet).
 If there is any remaining at the end of the season, it will be refunded back to the players.
 Please note that all the players are responsible for their portion of the season/phase's team fees whether they are able to attend all the tournaments or not.